Glidias/trosink/haxe/README.md

 ### Important Notes:

-- You need Haxe compiler to compile main Hx class.
+- You need Haxe compiler to compile main Hx class to produce `bin/TrosHAXE.js`
 - Also, you need a SCSS compiler  (or `sass` available on command line together HaxeDevelop to save SCSS files ) to export out to CSS files in same folder for viewing at `bin/scss/pages/dollview.scss`.
 Ensure you compile SCSS to ensure you have the latest css stylesheet!